 REACH is a European Union regulation concerning the Registration, Evaluation, Authorisation and restriction of Chemicals.
 It came into force on 1st June 2007 and replaces a number of European Directives and Regulations with a single system.

 Registration for chemicals >1000 tpa (sold in the EU) ended in December 2010.
 This also included chemicals sold in smaller volumes (> 1 tpa) if they display carcinogenic, mutagenic, reprotoxic and > 100 tpa if the exhibit ecotoxic or ecopersistence properties.

 All chemicals were pre-registered by January 2009 to determine what gaps in the technical portfolio need to be filled.
-All users of chemicals along the supply chain must ensure the chemicals they use are on the preregistration list, have been registered or that other arrangements are in place to ensure registration will occur by the due date.
+All users of chemicals along the supply chain must ensure the chemicals they use are on the pre-registration list, have been registered or that other arrangements are in place to ensure registration will occur by the due date.
 This is particularly important if you import chemicals from a non-EU supplier.

-MacDermid Autotype have had a REACH Action team carefully working on our chemical inventory since 2005 to ensure proper communication with our suppliers to facilitate the registration process.
+MacDermid Autotype have had a REACH team carefully working on our chemical inventory since 2005 to ensure proper communication with our suppliers to facilitate the registration process.
 It is important that the way in which the chemical is used by us and our customers is communicated back to the EU manufacturer/importer who alone is responsible for the registration process.

-At this time MacDermid Autotype are satisfied that arrangements are in hand for all chemicals used by us in the manufacture of articles or chemical products supplied to our customers to be properly registered within the time frames for compliance with the REACH requirements.
+At this time MacDermid Autotype are satisfied that arrangements are in hand for all chemicals used by us in the manufacture of our products to be properly registered within the time frames for compliance with the REACH requirements.